 PHP has an exception model similar to that of other programming

 languages.
-An exception can be throw
+An exception can be thrown, and caught ("catched") within

 PHP.
-Code may be surrounded in a try
+Code may be surrounded in a try block, to facilitate the catching

-must have at least one corresponding
+of potential exceptions.
+Each try must have at least one corresponding

-or finally
+catch or finally block.

 The thrown object must be an instance of the Exception class or a subclass of Exception.
 Trying to throw an object that is not will result in a PHP Fatal Error.